bparanj/crystal/component-communication.md

    - Scoped slots allow parent components to pass templates into child components with a defined scope.
 Slot props are used to pass data back to the parent within that scope.

 Each of these methods has its own use cases and considerations.
 The choice depends on factors like the depth of the component tree, the nature of the data, and the desired level of coupling between components.
 For most cases, props and events are sufficient and are the recommended approach due to their simplicity and clarity in data flow.

+In Vue 3, there are several powerful and flexible methods to reuse code across multiple components.
+These methods help in creating a more maintainable and scalable codebase:

+1. **Composition API (Reactive Composition Functions)**:
+   - One of the major features introduced in Vue 3, the Composition API allows you to encapsulate and reuse logic across components.
+   - You can create custom composition functions that encapsulate reactive state, computed properties, methods, and lifecycle hooks, and then import and use these functions in various components.

+2. **Mixins**:
+   - Mixins are a way to create reusable chunks of code in Vue.
+A mixin object can contain any component options.
+   - However, mixins can sometimes lead to naming conflicts and are less explicit than the Composition API, which is why they are less recommended in Vue 3.

+3. **Custom Hooks (Combining Composition API and Mixins)**:
+   - Similar to React hooks, you can create custom hooks in Vue 3 by leveraging the Composition API.
+These hooks are essentially functions that use composition functions to encapsulate and reuse logic.

+4. **Provide/Inject API**:
+   - Provide/Inject is a pair of options available in Vue that allows an ancestor component to "provide" data that can be "injected" into all its descendants.
+   - This is particularly useful for passing down data or methods to deeply nested components without the need for prop drilling.

+5. **Slots and Scoped Slots**:
+   - Slots allow you to create components with reusable and replaceable content blocks.
+   - Scoped slots take this further by allowing child components to pass data back to the parent within the slot, making it possible to create highly dynamic and reusable components.

+6. **Utility Functions**:
+   - Regular JavaScript functions can be used to encapsulate non-reactive logic or utilities.
+These functions can be imported and used across multiple components.

+7. **External Libraries**:
+   - You can also use external libraries or packages that provide common functionality or UI components, which can be a quick way to add standard features to your app.

+8. **Global Components**:
+   - In Vue 3, you can register components globally, making them available in any component within your application without the need to import them.

+9. **Store Patterns (Vuex or Pinia)**:
+   - For state management, you can use Vuex or Pinia in Vue 3.
+This allows you to centralize your application's state and logic, making it accessible across all components.

+Each of these methods has its own use cases and can be chosen based on the specific requirements of your project.
+The Composition API, in particular, is a significant addition in Vue 3 for reusing logic and is highly recommended due to its flexibility and scalability.